ColDogStudios/ColDog-Locker-Windows/docs/how-to-use.md

   Selecting the ***About*** option will show some information about ColDog Locker.

 ### 2.5.2 How to Use
-  Selecting the ***How to Use*** option will open your default web browser to this file. (https://github.com/ColDogStudios/ColDog-Locker-Windows/docs/how-to-use.md)
+  Selecting the ***[How to Use](https://github.com/ColDogStudios/ColDog-Locker-Windows/docs/how-to-use.md)*** option will open your default web browser to this file.

 ### 2.5.3 Check for Updates
-  Selecting the ***Check for Updates*** option will run bitsadmin.exe, a built-in Windows executable, to get the text from (https://ColDogStudios.github.io/projects/coldog-locker/windows/gui-latest.txt) and store it as a variable.
+  Selecting the ***Check for Updates*** option will run bitsadmin.exe, a built-in Windows executable, to get text from the [CDS Website](https://ColDogStudios.github.io/projects/coldog-locker/windows/gui-latest.txt) and store it as a variable.

 # 3. Uninstallation
   The difference between a Normal Uninstall (3.1) and a Full Uninstall (3.2) is the configuration aspect.
 If you want to keep your special advancements, it is best to continue with a Normal Uninstall.